What’s full of wisdom, fun and always accessible at the touch of a button?

 There are so many resources out there that can help you learn Russian, why would you choose Kindle books?
 Here are some pretty good reasons:

 - It’s affordable.
-A Kindle device can be purchased for under $50 and book titles are usually under $5 or $10 or completely free with a Kindle Unlimited Plan.
+A Kindle device can be purchased for a comparatively low price and book titles are often in the single digits or completely free with a Kindle Unlimited Plan.
 The best part is that you don’t even have to purchase a Kindle in order to get access to these books.
 All you really need is a Kindle app for your Apple or Android device.

 - You can’t beat the convenience!
 A Kindle is small and light enough to be taken anywhere, and reading can be done in bed, during a lunch break, on the beach or during the commute to work (as long as you’re not driving).